Faucett Perú: 1990s: Decline and final years

 The 1990s economic liberalization under Alberto Fujimori, after years of economic and political chaos (as well as a violent Maoist insurgency), brought a series of measures aimed at the privatization and deregulation of the airline market.
-A series of short-lived airlines sprung up during this decade (in the style of Russian Babyflots), state-owned Aeroperú was partly sold to Mexican investors and the rise of low-fare Aero Continente as the biggest domestic airline, contributed to the slow decline of Faucett.
+A series of short-lived airlines, in the style of Russian Babyflots, sprang up during this decade.
+State-owned Aeroperú was partly sold to Mexican investors, and the rise of low-fare Aero Continente as the biggest domestic airline contributed to the slow decline of Faucett.
 A series of high-profile accidents, especially Faucett Perú Flight 251 and Aeroperú Flight 603 (both in 1996) affected the safety reputation of the Peruvian airline industry, with the US Embassy in Lima banning their employees from flying on Aero Continente and, more broadly, advising caution to US citizens flying on Peru's airlines.

 In the end, problems with the economic-financial structure of the airline (with debts even with CORPAC for airport services), forced it to cease operations on 3 December 1997.
 Despite claiming that the 45-day closure would be temporary until government approval, all 1,250 employees were dismissed.
 Faucett incurred over US$1 million in debt.
 By 1998, the former directors and employees were engaged in legal battles over labor and management issues, as well as accusations over bankrupting the company.
 The airline was liquidated in 1999.